Our Journey

 In July 2020 we were closing a seed investment round of $8 million when our key investor withdrew at the last stage due to ongoing economic uncertainty.
 The challenges that we sought to address still face the aid industry — but we hope that we moved the discussion forward.

 One of our core values was sharing our learning, and so we set up this website to make those resources available to others.
-We believe that this is essential to help other organisations to develop their own innovative solutions to the challenges we aimed to address.
+We believe that this is essential to help other organisations to develop their own innovative solutions to the problems that we identified.

 Timeline